joerodrig/debian-scaffold/doc.md

-Setting up a development VM with SSH using Tailscale
+# Setting up a development VM with SSH using Tailscale

+# Why?
+Inspired by the eternal struggle of trying to do web development on an M1 mac in 2021

 Prerequisites:
 - Install VirtualBox VM